Palau is world-famous and globally recognized for its marine biodiversity AND its efforts in ocean protection and conservation.

 • Year-round 28 degrees celsius (82 degrees fahrenheit) with visibility up to 100 meters

-• 400 identified species of reef-building hard corals and about 150 species of soft corals, gorgonians, and sea pens
+• 400 identified species of reef-building corals and about 150 species of soft corals, gorgonians, and sea pens

 • Rich in fish fauna with at least 1,450 species

 World War II relics randomly dot the underwater seascape with an almost perfect sense of dispersion; displaying haunting wrecks of World War II Japanese seaplanes and shipwrecks that render the islands a dream for wreck diving aficionados.
 There is an uncanny distribution to the intervals and space between their whereabouts and the effect that they effortlessly blend in with the underwater environment while at the same time embellishing what are already exceedingly attractive natural diving venues.
 The irrepressible synergy between all the wonderful elements found in Palau’s diving sites gives way to the many of the finest diving venues.
-And they in turn do nothing better than invite diving enthusiasts of the world to visit and dive in our unsurpassed immaculately preserved waters.

 BLUE CORNER 15m-40m